-Coconut Waffles – Vegan and Gluten-free.
-Made with coconut flour and chia seeds this waffle recipe makes the ultimate healthy breakfast recipe everyone can enjoy.
+These coconut waffles are made with coconut flour and chia seeds making the ultimate healthy breakfast recipe everyone can enjoy.
 No dairy or eggs required!
+Vegan and gluten-free.

 These coconut waffles came together quite seamlessly.
-C was visiting this weekend and I promised I would make him breakfast Sunday morning.
-I owed him big time for building me a light box (aka why my pictures suddenly look so much better).
 This is how the conversation went Sunday morning.
 “Sweet or savoury?”…”Sweet” …”pancakes or waffles?”….”waffles” …”chocolate, coconut or carrot?”…”coconut”.
 It was that simple.
-The challenge was making them gluten-free (and vegan just for good measure) so that I could enjoy them as well.
+I decided to challenge myself and make them gluten-free and vegan so as many people as possible could enjoy them!

 These are SERIOUSLY good.
 Topped with banana, almond coconut butter and coconut flakes.
-This breakfast reminded me of my family trip to Hawaii last summer.
-If you are also a big coconut fan or are just in need of a taste of the tropics then you should absolutely make these Coconut Waffles – Vegan and Gluten-Free!
+This breakfast made me feel like I was dining in Hawaii.
+If you are also a big coconut fan or are just in need of a taste of the tropics then you should absolutely make these Coconut Waffles!

 How to Make a Chia Egg